cryoTUD/locscale/README.md

 This project is using code from a number of third-party open-source projects.
 Projects used by `LocScale` are included under include/:

-[FDRthresholding](https://git.embl.de/mbeckers/FDRthresholding) – tool for FDR-based density thresholding.
+[EMmer](https://pypi.org/project/emmer/) - Python library for electron microscopy map and model manipulations [FDRthresholding](https://git.embl.de/mbeckers/FDRthresholding) – tool for FDR-based density thresholding.
 License: 3-Clause BSD.
-[EMDA](https://www2.mrc-lmb.cam.ac.uk/groups/murshudov/content/emda/emda.html) – Python library for electron microscopy map and model manipulations.
-Licence: MPL-2

 `LocScale` also makes use of [Refmac](https://www2.mrc-lmb.cam.ac.uk/groups/murshudov/content/refmac/refmac.html) – coordinate refinement program for macromolecular structures.
 Refmac is distributed as part of CCP-EM.